 Common Budgeting Mistakes

-Sticking to your budget can be challenging, but it is much easier if you avoid these pitfalls.
+Sticking to your budget is easier if you avoid these budgeting mistakes.

-Tracking expenses is a major component of the budgeting process.
-Tracking your expenses will reveal overspending and help you to stay focused on your budgeting goals.
+Tracking expenses is a major part of the budgeting process.
+Tracking your expenses will reveal overspending.
+This will help you to stay focused on your goals.

-Savings should be treated as a priority, just as you would consider a mortgage or a car note.
-We suggest that you establish an emergency fund equal to 3-6 months of living expenses, as well as another savings account to use for other expenses.
+Savings are a priority.
+You should pay yourself each month, just as you would your house or car payment.
+We suggest you create an emergency fund equal to 3-6 months of living expenses.

-If you exhaust all of the money you allotted for one category, it is important not to borrow from another category.
-For example, using money from your grocery fund to pay for concert tickets you have not saved for will lead to higher credit card balances.
+If you spend all of the money in one category, don’t borrow from another category.
+For example, don’t use money from your grocery fund to pay for concert tickets if you don’t have enough saved for them.

-If you know that you have a hard time resisting certain purchases, avoid putting yourself in tempting situations.
-For example, if you know that you have exhausted your clothing budget for the month, don’t go to the mall.
+Avoid tempting situations.
+If you have spent your clothing budget for the month, don’t go to the mall.
 If you overspend on work lunches, pack your lunch.
-If you can’t afford a Florida vacation, plan something local and stick to the plan.
+If you can’t afford a Florida trip, plan something local and stick to your budget.

-If you can stick your plan and avoid these budgeting pitfalls, you'll be well on your way to regaining control of your finances and living within your means.
+Stick to your plan and avoid these pitfalls.
+You’ll be well on your way to controlling your finances!